Value-At-Risk Optimal Policies for Revenue Management Problems

 Matthias Koenig, Joern Meissner

 Abstract Consider a single-leg dynamic revenue management problem with fare classes controlled by capacity in a risk-averse setting.
 The revenue management strategy aims at limiting the down-side risk, and in particular, value-at-risk.
-A value-at-risk optimised policy offers an advantage when considering applications which do not allow for a large number of reiterations.
+A value-at-risk optimised policy o ers an advantage when considering applications which do not allow for a large number of reiterations.
 They allow for specifying a confidence level regarding undesired scenarios.

 Keywords